Jellevanderwerff/thebeat/README.md

 # Try directly via Binder
 We have made available a Binder instantiation which already has *thebeat* installed.
 It can be accessed simply by following [this link](https://mybinder.org/v2/git/https%3A%2F%2Fgitlab.gwdg.de%2Fcomparative-bioacoustics%2Fthebeat-demo.git/HEAD?labpath=docs%2Fsource%2Fexamples%2FREADME.md).

 Note that it may take a few moments for the Binder environment to load.
 Once it has, you are free to experiment with *thebeat*.
 You can do this either by following one of the linked-to examples, or by creating new notebooks.
-New or cahnged notebooks will not be saved when Binder is closed!
+New or changed notebooks will not be saved when Binder is closed!

 # Getting started
 The code below illustrates how we might create a simple trial for use in an experiment: